 Key control on the UW-Madison Campus is very difficult.
 Exterior doors to buildings may have hundreds of users that require “after hours” access.
-Electronic access control provides the flexibility to restrict users to specified hours, instantly add or remove access, remotely lock doors in the case of an emergency, alter schedules easily for exam periods, provide alarming capability for high security areas.
+Electronic access control provides the flexibility to restrict users to specified hours, instantly add or remove access, remotely lock doors in the case of an emergency, alter schedules easily for exam periods, and provide alarming capability for high-security areas.

 Costs vary depending on the location, number of doors, type of construction, etc. The UW-Physical Plant Electric Shop will coordinate with the other physical plant shops to prepare an estimate for installation based on the security assessment you receive.

 The UW-Madison Police Department takes pride in assisting our campus partners with taking action to protect buildings, property, and assets – helping to put into place protective and preventative measures to reduce opportunity for criminal activity.
 As a service to our campus community, UWPD provides security consultation and recommendations to determine individual security needs.
 For more information about our physical security services, please email us.